dianakither/project/README.md

 # api project

-The files is this repository contain code to
+The files in this repository contain code to

     - Create a Python virtual enivronment
     - Build an application to return the application name and version in Python code